cycloss/recipes/pasta-light.md

 - 3 cloves garlic, roughly chopped
 - 1 scant tablespoon maldon salt
 - 1 large red chilli
-- 200 grams white crab meat
+- 200 grams white crab meat (do not use canned)
-- 100 grams brown crab meat
+- 100 grams brown crab meat (do not use canned)
 - 125 millilitres extra virgin olive oil
 - zest and juice of 1 lemon
 - 2 packs fresh, or 500g grams dry linguine